Pennsylvania Court Records

 How To Put Money On Jail Inmates Book In Pennsylvania?

 The Pennsylvania Department of Corrections (DOC) allows family and friends to send money to their loved ones incarcerated in the state facilities.
-Each inmate has an account that can be funded directly or electronically.
-Direct funding refers to visiting the lobby kiosk of the facility and make a payment to the inmate’s account.
+Each inmate has an account that’s typically funded directly or electronically.
+Direct funding refers to visiting the lobby kiosk of the facility and making a payment to the inmate’s account.
 The lobby kiosks are user friendly, and accept payments in cash, credit, or debit cards.
 Each transaction attracts a $2 service charge.
 Follow the prompts to put funds in an inmate’s account.

-Alternatively, an individual can fund an inmate’s account electronically using the JPay services.JPay accepts all money order payments with service charges accruing only to the payer.
+Alternatively, members of the public may fund an inmate’s account electronically using the JPay services.JPay accepts all money order payments with service charges accruing only to the payer.
 Payers must fill out a deposit slip and submit along with the money.
 Deposit slips are available in English and Spanish, depending on the preference of the use.
 Ensure to fill out accurately the:

 The funds are deposited once daily into the inmate’s account during business days.
 The inmate is notified through a personal receipt once the transaction is completed.